 The purpose is both to provide care and treatment of the highest standards and to ensure public safety.

-The State Hospital has five strategic aims: modernising service delivery; improving physical health; effective use of resources; pathways for access, treatment and transfer; and improving the quality of patient care and drives forward the quality improvement agenda in line with the NHSScotland Healthcare Quality Strategy.
+The State Hospital has four strategic aims: improving physical health; effective use of resources; pathways for access, treatment and transfer; and improving the quality of patient care and drives forward the quality improvement agenda in line with the NHSScotland Healthcare Quality Strategy.

 The main aim is to rehabilitate patients, ensuring safe transfer to appropriate lower levels of security.